Arithmetical Binary Decision Tree Traversals: Decision Tree Evaluation from Diverse Perspectives

 However, computation procedures may be equivalent in form while different in efficiency.
-The $\arg\max$ and intersection operation may take more time to execute.
+The $\arg\max(\cdot)$ and intersection operation may take more time to execute.
 And these diverse equivalent forms will help us understand the algorithm further.
-The algorithm \ref{alg:matrix} replaces the procedure to find the false nodes and the iteration over the false nodes in algorithm \ref{alg:QS} with the test vector and matrix-vector multiplication respectively.

 These observation and facts are the bases to design more efficient tree traversal algorithms.
-We can follow the same way to convert the algorithm \ref{alg:both} as described in \ref{alg:bothmatrix}.